hiyab-t/weather-etl-pipeline/README.md

 # weather-etl-pipeline
-Hands-on project for etl pipeline practice
+A weather etl pipeline that automatically retrieves weather at midnight